It began quietly with a lunar sliver and an invitation to a fabulous party to celebrate the Chinese New Year.

 In the meanwhile, Paul had taken Dizzy straight to the vets, who had heard the news (small towns rock!) and were already waiting for him before 7am.
-Once he was stitched up and sedated, the vets arrived to check on to me in hospital!
+Once he was stitched up and sedated, the vets arrived to check on to me in hospital.

 This was my first visit ever to hospital and I didn’t really want to stay, but I soon accepted that when you have been bitten by a bunch of dogs it is what happens.
-It was a remarkably pleasant experience – I loved the skillful Nigerian doctor with a stylish striped shirt who stitched me up, the drugs which had me swirling undersea, air-conditioning, streams of interesting visitors and especially the bunches of fragrant garden herbs and flowers.
-I was delighted at how thoughtful all the gifts were – no palm oil, sugar laden bars of chocolate wrapped in foil – just soft toys from the SPCA shop, lots of berries, bags of crunchy lettuce and locally crafted cards.
-A chickpea salad in a china bowl delivered by The Farmer’s Daughter – who shuddered at the thought that I would have to eat hospital food!
+It was a remarkably pleasant experience – I loved the skillful Nigerian doctor with a stylish striped shirt who stitched me up, the drugs which had me swirling undersea, all day air-conditioning, streams of interesting visitors and especially the bunches of fragrant garden herbs and flowers.
+I was delighted at how thoughtful all the gifts were – no palm oil, sugar laden bars of chocolate wrapped in foil – instead soft toys from the SPCA shop, lots of berries, bags of crunchy lettuce and locally crafted cards.
+A chickpea salad in a china bowl delivered by The Farmer’s Daughter – who shuddered at the thought that I would have to eat hospital food.
 I must admit I did enjoy the very retro green jelly and custard.

 When I felt strong enough to look at my phone after a day or so, I had 287 messages all wishing me well.
 This flood continued for days and I have little doubt contributed to my recovery.
 I was ‘love bombed’ back to health.